dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries-and-static-server-side-rendering.md

 ## Avoid APIs that are specific to static SSR

-To make a reusable component that works across all render modes, don't rely on <xref:Microsoft.AspNetCore.Http.HttpContext> because it's only available during static SSR.
-The <xref:Microsoft.AspNetCore.Http.HttpContext> API doesn't make sense to use during interactive rendering because there's no active HTTP request in flight at those times.
-It's meaningless to think about setting a status code or writing to the response.
+<xref:Microsoft.AspNetCore.Http.HttpContext> is only available during static SSR, so don't rely on <xref:Microsoft.AspNetCore.Http.HttpContext> when creating components that work across render modes.
+The <xref:Microsoft.AspNetCore.Http.HttpContext> API doesn't make sense to use during interactive rendering either because there's no active HTTP request in flight at those times.
+It's meaningless to think about setting a HTTP status code or writing to the HTTP response.

 Reusable components are free to receive an <xref:Microsoft.AspNetCore.Http.HttpContext> when available, as follows: